Skip to content

 Traditional: You have limited control.
 Agencies decide which castings you go on, clients decide how you look on set, and the industry dictates standards you need to meet.

 Digital: You have almost total control.
 You decide your content, your brand, your schedule, and your pricing.
-This freedom is powerful but also means all the responsibility is on you.
+This freedom is powerful — and it means all the responsibility sits with you.

 Income Stability